Model

 - abstract _getModel()

-An abstract method to build a model from a optimization solver
+An abstract method to build a model from an optimization solver

 - Returns: